MicrosoftDocs/azure-docs/articles/active-directory/enterprise-users/groups-self-service-management.md

 ## Groups setting change

 The current security groups and Microsoft 365 groups settings are being deprecated and replaced.
-The current settings are being replaced because they only control group creation in Azure portals.
+The current settings are being replaced because they only control group creation in Azure portals and do not apply to API or PowerShell.
 The new settings control group creation in Azure portals, and also API and PowerShell.

 | Deprecated setting | New setting |
 | --- | --- |
 | Users can create security groups in Azure portals | Users can create security groups in Azure portals, API or PowerShell |
 | Users can create Microsoft 365 groups in Azure portals | Users can create Microsoft 365 groups in Azure portals, API or PowerShell |

 Until the current setting is fully deprecated, both settings will appear in the Azure portals.
 You should configure this new setting before the end of **May 2021**.
 To configure the security groups settings, you must be assigned the Global Administrator or Privileged Role Administrator role.
-Once you configure the new setting, it can take about 15 minutes for the change to take effect.

 ![Azure Active Directory security groups setting change](./media/groups-self-service-management/security-groups-setting.png)